-There will be a need to draw upon various skills before, during and after any emergency and the success of this Community Emergency Plan is very dependent on the goodwill of volunteers.

-The volunteers listed in this plan have indicated what tasks they may be prepared to carry out if an emergency occurs.
-The Emergency Planning Coordinator and the Community Response Group coordinate volunteers.
+- 2.10 There will always be a need to draw upon various skills before, during and after any emergency.
+The success of this Community Emergency Plan is very dependent on the goodwill of volunteers. - 2.11 Volunteers listed in this plan have indicated what tasks they may be prepared to carry out if an emergency occurs.
+The Emergency Planning Officer and the Community Response Group coordinate volunteers.
 Volunteers should contact them to be allocated tasks.
-Other resources will also be required in an emergency and it is important to be able to quickly locate them.

-A Skills Register of volunteers has been produced and includes, amongst others:
+Other resources will also be required in an emergency and it is important to be able to quickly locate them. - 2.12 A Skills Register of volunteers has been produced and includes, amongst others: - Doctors - Trained First Aiders/Nurses - · Skilled communicators for listening and supporting - Electricians

-- Doctors

-- Trained First Aiders/Nurses

-- Skilled communicators for listening and supporting

-- Electricians

-- Plumbers

-- o Transport support using The Link Scheme resources within the village